nikul014/CSCI-5709-Tutorials/Tutorial4/T4_Kukadiya_Nikulkumar_README.md

 ```
 The CSS provided above is utilized to define the theme and styling elements for the application, including fonts.

+### Important Notes

+Please take a note that as the user detail and in user listing screen the image url is not working so i used the https://picsum.photos/400?test${user.name} which will generate the random image everytime.
+Just for your reference.

 ### References

 [1]  "My Password Concept Illustration," Freepik.
 [Online].
 Available at: https://www.freepik.com/free-vector/my-password-concept-illustration_11436091.htm#fromView=search&page=1&position=51&uuid=a7cd0c67-cdbc-422a-9b39-29282885b1ae [Accessed: 04 June 2024]